 The Water Crisis

 Water is an essential need of every person.
 Nevertheless, the water crisis in Pakistan is growing rapidly.
-Wary of dangers, this article highlights the overall situation of water in Pakistan, the reasons for the water crisis, and its effect on Pakistan’s agriculture sector.
+Wary of dangers, this article highlights the overall situation of water in the country, the reasons for the water crisis in Pakistan, and its effect on Pakistan’s agriculture sector.
 It also discusses the emerging challenges, narrates India’s role in the water crisis, internal challenges faced by Pakistan, and remarks about the triggering factor of water scarcity in Pakistan.

 Furthermore, the article also highlights the role of society and government to counter this water crisis and attempts to provide some recommendations.
 W.H Auden, an English American poet, said, “Many have lived without love, but no one without water”.
 These words have emphasized the importance of water for the human race.
-Pakistan is in danger of an intense water shortage.
+With the current situation, extreme water shortages in Pakistan seem inevitable.

 Its surface and groundwater supplies are all increasingly oriented, but intense drought conditions persist in areas of the nation due to a lack of rainstorm.
 Simultaneously, Pakistan has an extensive agriculture sector, which uses flood techniques for the water systems to develop water-intensive yields.
 Water infrastructure in Pakistan is obsolete, squandering more water while little is stored because of lack of reservoirs.